 Even in a world where technology reigns supreme, the skill of map reading is one that every hiker and backpacker should have in their repertoire.Below, we highlight the 5 most important reasons why you should learn map reading and how to use a map and compass.

 Five Reasons Why Every Hiker Should Learn How to Read a Map

 1. Safety First

 Let’s start with the most obvious and practical reason.

 Essentially, a map is a visual resource crammed with information about the terrain in which we’re hiking.
-Some of the information tells us about innocuous things—mountain huts, water sources, campsites, viewpoints, etc.—and some of it about less innocuous things—cliffs, steep drops, bogs, avalanche-prone slopes, and so on.
+Some of the information tells us about innocuous things—mountain huts, water sources, campsites, viewpoints, etc.—and some of the symbols about less innocuous things—cliffs, steep drops, bogs, avalanche-prone slopes, and so on.

 Around fifty percent of mountain rescue callouts around the globe are accounted for by hikers becoming lost.
 Learning to read your map means you lower your risk of getting lost in the first place, will be able to find your way again if it does happen, or—worst-case scenario—at the very least be able to tell rescue teams where you are should things go seriously south.